26 Sights in Catania, Italy (with Map and Images)

 San Placido is a Roman Catholic church and former-Benedictine monastery located on the piazza of the same name in Catania, Sicily, southern Italy.
 The complex, two blocks east of the Catania Cathedral, spans a polygonal block encompassed by the Via Vittorio Emanuele II on the north, the via Landolina to the east, the via Museo Biscari on a south diagonal, and to the west the piazza San Placido and Via Porticello.
 Part of the convent is occupied by the Palazzo della Cultura, used for cultural activities and exhibitions.
 The Monastero di San Placido also serves presently as the Archivio di Stato di Catania.

-4. Chiesa di San Biagio
+3. Chiesa di San Biagio

 San Biagio, previously called Sant'Agata alla Fornace or La Fornace or Carcara is a Neoclassical architecture, Roman Catholic parish church located at the western edge of the Piazza Stesicoro in the quartiere San Biagio della Calcarella, of Catania, Sicily, southern Italy.
-The church overlooks a portion of the ruins of the former Ancient Roman amphitheater, while behind the apse in succession are two other churches venerating St Agatha of Sicily: the church of Sant'Agata al Carcere and two blocks west facing the opposite direction is Sant'Agata la Vetere.
+The church overlooks a portion of the ruins of the former Ancient Roman amphitheater, while behind the apse in succession are two other churches dedicated in honor of St Agatha of Sicily: the church of Sant'Agata al Carcere and two blocks west facing the opposite direction is Sant'Agata la Vetere.

 5. Fontana di Sant'Agata

 The fountain of Sant'Agata, second in order of antiquity in Catania, almost hidden in the walls of Via Dusmet, under the Archbishopric, is located near Porta Uzeda, in front of the arches of the railway viaduct.
 The people of Catania simply call it the Fontanella.
-According to popular traditions, the fountain was built in memory of the point from which the body of Saint Agatha had left when it was transported, in 1040, by the Byzantine general Giorgio Maniace, to Constantinople.
+According to popular traditions, the fountain was built in memory of the point from which the body of St. Agatha had departed when it was transported, in 1040, by the Byzantine general Giorgio Maniace, to Constantinople.

-6. San Benedetto
+6. Chiesa di San Benedetto

 San Benedetto is a late-Baroque architecture, Roman Catholic church and former Benedictine monastery in the city Catania, Sicily, southern Italy.
 The church facade faces Via Crociferi, parallels across via San Benedetto the former-Jesuit church of San Francesco Borgia, and both are about a block south along Crociferi from the church and convent of San Giuliano.
 Entrance to church and monastery appear to be through Piazza Asmundo #9 near the apse of the church.

-7. San Domenico
+7. Chiesa di San Domenico

 San Domenico, also called Santa Maria la Grande is a Roman Catholic church and active convent located on piazza San Domenico in the quartiere di Santa Maria la Grande, in Catania, region of Sicily, Italy.
 The church stands about two blocks north of the church of Sant'Agata la Vetere on via Santa Maddalena.
 The neoclassical-style, late 17th-century church houses a few prominent altarpieces that survived the 1693 catastrophe in Catania.

-8. San Francesco Borgia
+9. Chiesa di San Francesco Borgia

 San Francesco Borgia is a Roman Catholic church located on Via Crociferi #7, adjacent to the former Collegio Gesuita, and parallel to San Benedetto, and about a block south on Crociferi of the church and convent of San Giuliano, in the city of Catania, region of Sicily, southern Italy.
 The church is mainly used for exhibits, but still holds much of the original Jesuit artwork.

-9. Ipogeo di Sant'Euplio
+10. Ipogeo di Sant'Euplio

 11. Chiesa di Sant'Agata al Carcere